 - Access to an eLogbook to record work practice and professional development activities for recertification;

-- Automatic listing on the online directory (including details of accreditation history); and
+- Automatic listing on the online directory (including limited details of accreditation history); and

-- Newly designed products of your choice (including ID cards, Translator Stamps and/or Certificates).
+- Newly designed products of your choice (including ID cards and Translator Stamps).